BS in Pharmaceutical Sciences

 What would I study for a BS in Pharmaceutical Sciences at the College of Pharmacy?
 How can I apply?

-If you are currently in high school, you may apply to the College of Pharmacy's Preferred Admission program by submitting the Common Application as a first-year applicant to the College of Literature, Science, and the Arts (LSA).
+First-year students may also apply to the College of Pharmacy's Doctor of Pharmacy (PharmD) Preferred Admission program by submitting the Common Application as a first-year applicant to the College of Literature, Science, and the Arts (LSA).
 Please note that Preferred Admission is a conditional assurance of admission into the PharmD program, and that upon admission to the Preferred Admission program, LSA students have up to four years to fulfill Preferred Admission program entry requirements.

 Was this helpful?